palhamel/palhamel/README.md

 🌱 I have a special interest in sustainability, business development, tech, marketing, strategy, storytelling and content creation.

 🎹 One of my major hobbies are [synthesizers], I have a few myself.
-And I love house music. 🎧
+And I love [house music]. 🎧

 🧠  And I’m a lifelong learner with an entrepreneurial mind and focus to make great ideas become true. 🙏🏻